 Making hate speech is related to doing philosophy of self and the other.
 In the history of Western Philosophy, Georg Wilhelm Friedrich Hegel (1770-1831) introduced the concept of the other as a constituent part of self-consciousness and self-awareness.
 The concept of self needs the existence of the concept of the other as the counterpart entity.
 Jean Paul Sartre (1905-1980) applied the dialectic of intersubjectivity to describe how the world is altered by the appearance of the other, of how the world then appears to be oriented to the other person, and not to the self.
-Edmund Husserl (1859-1938) in his Cartesian Meditations: An Introduction to Phenomenology (1931) applied the concept of the other is constituted as an alter ego, as another self.
+Edmund Husserl (1859-1938) in his Cartesian Meditations: An Introduction to Phenomenology (1931) applied the concept of the other as the basis for intersubjectivity, the relations among people.
+For him, the other is constituted as an alter ego, as another self.
 The other is being a perception of the consciousness of the self.